astorije/ansible-thelounge/README.md

 # ansible-role-shout

-Ansible role to install Shout, a self-hosted web IRC client (http://shout-irc.com/).
+Ansible role to install [Shout](http://shout-irc.com/), a self-hosted web IRC client.

 What this role does: